afragen/git-updater/README.md

 ## Slack

 We now have a [Slack team for GitHub Updater](https://github-updater.slack.com).
-Please ping me for an invite.
+Please [click here for an invite](https://github-updater.signup.team).